KinshukBasu/LibraryApp/README.md

 Extra credit Part 1: Mailing functionality implemented.

 Extra credit Part 2: Admin can allow user to book multiple rooms at the same time.
 The 'allow multiple' option enables the admin to give users the necessary right.
-Admin can change this permission if he wants to:  Home page-> view all users -> edit ->Allow Multiple.
-The admin also can book multiple rooms at the same time for any user.
-The 'allow multiple' option makes no sense in case of the admin as he can always make multiple bookings.
+For doing this admin needs to: Home page-> view all users -> edit ->Allow Multiple.
+The admin also can book multiple rooms at the same time for any user if required.
+The 'allow multiple' option makes no sense in case of the admin as he can always make multiple bookings at the same time.

 User model has been tested.